Demographics of Podlaskie Voivodeship: Statistics

 was 59.
 The urban population in the same period was 60.2 per cent of the total number of inhabitants of the voivodeship, where the percentage of females in the total population amounted to 51.3 per cent.
-A statistical inhabitant of Podlasie was 37.7 years old, whereas in 2008 – 37.5 years old.
+A statistical inhabitant of Podlaskie was 37.7 years old, whereas in 2008 – 37.5 years old.
 The latest population projection predict consistent decrease in the population in Podlaskie Voivodeship.
 In the next 26 years it will decrease by 117 thousand persons due to the aging of the population.